 It is a commitment, by extension, that finds concrete expression in its enrollment mix, retention and graduation rates.

-Access to higher education is empty without real attainment.
+Access to higher education means little without real attainment.
 Against national trends, DePaul's retention and graduation rates have improved steadily over the past two decades.
 Additionally, the graduation rates for first-generation students, low-income students and students from Chicago Public Schools track very closely with overall institutional rates.

 - The six-year graduation rate at DePaul is 70.5 percent.